pereirapy/be_contacts/README.md

   - Go to `Resources` and search by `Heroku Postrgres` and add it
   - Close the Database windows and go back to the first one, there click over the button `Open app` and copy the URL and save it because you will use in the frontend app
   - Go to `Settings` tab -> Reveal Config Vars and add a new one: `PGSSLMODE` as key and `no-verify`and the value
-  - Update the script `heroku-postbuild`in the file `package.json` to be `"heroku-postbuild": "node_modules/.bin/knex migrate:latest && node_modules/.bin/knex seed:run"` in THE FIRST TIME THAT YOU DEPLOY.
-This is necessary to insert mandatory data.
-After the first deploy removes `&& node_modules/.bin/knex seed:run` to avoid try to insert the same data again and push this update to your repo.
-Other option to avoid this is using some IDE of database to make manually the insert data mandatory.
   - Go to `Deploy` tab -> Manual deploy -> Choose a branch to deploy -> Deploy Branch (If some error happens, you will have to reset database before try again)
   - Those information you will use in frontend app
 - In heroku the app will run automatically the scripts `npm run db:migrate` and `npm start`